robertbeal/openconnect/Readme.md

 The below example uses `--read-only` mode (for a tiny bit of additional security).
 You will get errors that it can't flush or backup resolv.conf (both part of the vpnc script) but it all still works just fine.

+Use `-e ARGS=` for passing in command line parameters.

 ```
 docker run \
 	--name openconnect \